 To reach your goals, you’ll probably need to make changes to your lifestyle.
 To help make changes go more smoothly:

 Expect new emotions.
 It’s common to resist or feel angry or scared about having to make changes.
 You’re not alone.
 Share your feelings with the pulmonary rehab team and people close to you.

 Prepare yourself for slow, steady progress.
 Change doesn’t happen overnight.
 To feel your best, you need to commit yourself to practicing your new skills.
 Over time, you’ll be stronger, have more control of shortness of breath, and be able to do more.
 But only if you keep at it.

 Are there things you can’t do now that you’d like to be able to do when your pulmonary rehab program is finished?
 Check off the statements below that may apply to you.
-Keep these goals in mind when you hit rough spots.

 I want to:

 Understand my lung disease and what I can do to feel better.